openstack-archive/networking-infoblox/doc/source/configuration_guide.rst

 only.
 For example, if the pattern is ``host-{ip_address_octet{2}}-{ip_address_octet{3}}`` and the IP is 10.1.2.3, then the resulting hostname will be ``host-2-3``.

+`External Host Name Pattern`.
+This EA controls host names in the same way as `Default Host Name Pattern`, but applies only to hosts allocated in external network.
+If `External Host Name Pattern` is not set, `Default Host Name Pattern` is used for external networks.

 `Tenant Name Persistence`.
 Since Neutron does not have direct access to tenant names (they are part of Keystone), the Infoblox IPAM agent can cache those